10 Outfits Inspired by Famous Art are Sold in London

-London’s fashion scene has found a new canvas.
+FASHION – London’s fashion scene has found a new canvas.
 This week, a curated capsule of ten limited-run outfits, each inspired by a landmark artwork, went on sale across a handful of the city’s concept boutiques and designer pop-ups.
-The collection blends couture craftsmanship with museum-grade storytelling, translating brushstrokes and symbolism into silhouettes, textures, and prints designed for the street and the red carpet alike.
+The collection seamlessly blends couture craftsmanship with museum-grade storytelling, translating brushstrokes and symbolism into silhouettes, textures, and prints that are equally suited for the street and the red carpet.

 1) The “Starry Night” Silk Gown